abechanta/vscode-ext-paged-media/README.md

-# vscode-ext-paged-media
+# W3C Paged Media Viewer

-This is a vscode extension for writing books using markdown and css paged media.
+This is a vscode extension for writing printing books using markdown and css paged media.

 Goal of this project is: